aarongustafson/aaron-gustafson.com/source/_posts/2016-03-04-learn-from-the-past-enhance-for-the-future.markdown

 comments: true
 categories: ["the future",presentations,accessibility,"voice ux"]
 twitter_text: "In case you missed it, here’s a written version of my #EnhanceConf talk:"
 description: "I had the great pleasure of delivering the closing keynote for the first EnhanceConf.
-I wanted to talk about voice and the future of "headless" user interfaces.
+I wanted to talk about voice and the future of “headless” user interfaces.
 Here’s what I had to say."
 ---

 *I had the great pleasure of delivering the closing keynote for the first EnhanceConf.
 I wanted to talk about voice and the future of "headless" user interfaces.
 Here’s what I had to say.*